Sugar-free candy is often significantly more expensive than regular candy — sometimes costing 2–3 times more for the same size.

 Smaller Market Demand

-Health-focused customers and people following special diets make up the specific market for sugar-free sweeteners.
-The small market for sugar-free sweets causes producers to work in small batches at higher expenses because they need special tools and materials.
+Although demand for sugar-free candy is growing, it still represents a niche segment compared to traditional confectionery.
+Smaller production volumes mean higher per-unit costs, especially when specialized ingredients and dedicated production lines are required.
 Despite market expansion to USD 2.3 billion in 2023, followed by USD 3.8 billion by 2033, this industry sector shows small numbers compared to regular candy production.

 Regulatory Requirements